Some Simple and Constructive Solutions to the Irksome “Jewish Issues” that Continue to Haunt the Lithuanian Government and Its Agencies

-Action to repeal the recent legislation that would punish with prison sentences up to two years those who would not agree to (in effect) equalizing Soviet and Nazi crimes by regarding the former, in Lithuania, as not amounting to genocide.
+Action to repeal the 2010 legislation that would punish with prison sentences up to two years those who would not agree to (in effect) equalizing Soviet and Nazi crimes by regarding the former, in Lithuania, as not amounting to genocide.
 This law is an affront to democracy and open society, and has already intimidated liberal and Western oriented voices in the country.
 The people of Lithuania deserve the same level of freedom and democracy as all other people in NATO, the European Union and the OSCE.
 That freedom includes the equal right to support inter alia the Seventy Years Declaration.

 Commitment to preserve as a world heritage site Lithuania’s last Jewish anti-Nazi underground fort which is rapidly disappearing because of failure to take elementary steps to ensure preservation for future generations.

 Respect for equal human rights includes respect for Jewish heritage objects being equal to that in play for Christian and ethnic Lithuanian heritage objects.
 Major 2017 issue is the plan to further desecrate Vilnius’s old Jewish cemetery at Piramónt (in the Šnipiškės district) with a $25,000,000 convention center.
 Objections and protests have come from far and wide, including members of the local Jewish community, its rabbis, Litvak and non-Litvak rabbis internationally, and numerous Jewish and Christian friends of Lithuania.
 The simple solution is rapidly to move the convention center project to another venue in Vilnius where it can be a source of pride and joy for all the peoples of the city and beyond.